AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-tools/field-organizers/create-custom-field-groups-using-the-field-organizer.md

    ![](assets/14.6.png)

 1. Click the default custom group name above the date editor to customize the name.
 For example, you might rename "Acquisition Date Group" to "Acquisition Date Categories".
-Click **Save**.
+Click **[!UICONTROL Save]**.

    ![](assets/fifteen.png)

    The date editor allows you create multiple sub-groups and define each sub-group by date.
 In this example, three groups will be created: Q1-15 Leads, Q2-15 Leads, and Q3-15 Leads.

-1. To add your first group, enter a name in the **Group Name** field (example: Q1-15 Leads) and enter a date in the date field that represents the date the lead was acquired on or before (example: 3/31/2015 for the last day of Q1-15).
-Click **Add Group**.
+1. To add your first group, enter a name in the **[!UICONTROL Group Name]** field (example: Q1-15 Leads) and enter a date in the date field that represents the date the lead was acquired on or before (example: 3/31/2015 for the last day of Q1-15).
+Click **[!UICONTROL Add Group]**.

    ![](assets/sixteen.png)

    >[!NOTE]
    >
    >You can add up to ten sub-groups to categorize the data values.
-Each Group Range entry builds upon the previous entry.
-If you leave the last Group Range entry blank for the last custom sub-group you create, an end date value is not set.
+Each [!UICONTROL Group Range] entry builds upon the previous entry.
+If you leave the last [!UICONTROL Group Range] entry blank for the last custom sub-group you create, an end date value is not set.

    The example below shows an entry for Q1 2015 leads through Q3.